microsoft/fluentui/packages/utilities/etc/utilities.api.md

 // Warnings were encountered during analysis:
 //
+// lib/shadowDom/contexts/MergeStylesRootContext.d.ts:22:5 - (ae-forgotten-export) The symbol "MergeStylesShadowRootContetHook" needs to be exported by the entry point index.d.ts
+// lib/shadowDom/contexts/MergeStylesRootContext.d.ts:24:5 - (ae-forgotten-export) The symbol "MergeStylesRootStylesheetsHook" needs to be exported by the entry point index.d.ts
-// lib/shadowDom/contexts/MergeStylesRootContext.d.ts:22:5 - (ae-forgotten-export) The symbol "UseWindowHook" needs to be exported by the entry point index.d.ts
+// lib/shadowDom/contexts/MergeStylesRootContext.d.ts:25:5 - (ae-forgotten-export) The symbol "UseWindowHook" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)